allen-zqh/new_blog/content/en/authors/admin/_index.md

 I mainly focus on **_Natural Language Processing_**, including text classification, summarization and recommendation.
 Moreover, I am doing some research on **_Data Science_** (e.g. prediction on time-series data) recently.

-You can refer to my research in **Projects** and **Pubilcations** this page and I also record my recent work and idea in **Posts**.
+You can refer to my research in **Projects** and **Publications** this page and I also record my recent work and idea in **Posts**.
 I will update this page as possible.
-Additionally, you can click the button in the upper right corner to switch languae _(EN-CN-JP)_, but CN and JP only contain personal information page.
+Additionally, you can click the button in the upper right corner to switch language _(EN-CN-JP)_, but CN and JP only contain personal information page.

 <small>Hobby and Specialty: Table tennis, Singing, Football, Calligraphy and Go</small>